rundeck/docs/docs/learning/howto/runner-service-windows.md

----
-title: "Automation Runner as a Service on Windows"
----

 ## How to Install the Automation Runner as a Service on Windows

 The Automation Runner is a Java-based software that picks up tasks from the Automation Server via a polling technique.
 The Automation Runner checks for executions that it is accountable for during each polling cycle (every 5 seconds).
 Communication between the Automation Runner and the Automation Server occurs via HTTPS and is started by the Automation Runner.
 This improves firewall security because ports no longer need to be open for the Automation Server to communicate with nodes via more sensitive ports. (e.g. SSH/22).

 Executing the Automation Runner as a service offers several key advantages.
 First and foremost, it ensures the reliability and availability of your automation processes.
 By transforming Automation Runner into a Windows service, you create a persistent, background application that starts automatically with the system, even if no user is logged in.
 This not only enhances system resilience but also facilitates unattended operation, allowing your automated tasks to execute without human intervention.

-In thisProc guide, we will walk you through the process of installing Automation Runner as a Windows service in two ways (via the NSSM tool, and via the Apache Commons Daemon tool), ensuring that you can leverage the full potential of this essential tool in your automation and orchestration endeavors.
+In this guide, we will walk you through the process of installing Automation Runner as a Windows service in two ways (via the NSSM tool, and via the Apache Commons Daemon tool), ensuring that you can leverage the full potential of this essential tool in your automation and orchestration endeavors.

 ## Automation Runner Generation